Dr0pyyyy/Dr0pyyyy/README.md

 - 👋 Hi, I’m @Dr0pyyyy
 - 👀 I’m interested in technology.
 - 🌱 I’m currently learning C#, GitHub, HTML&CSS.
-- 📫 How to reach me Twitter: @adam_koutnyy
+- 📫 How to reach me Twitter: @koutny_adam

 <!---
 Dr0pyyyy/Dr0pyyyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.